‘DWTS’ Season 24 Producers Admit Heather Morris Has An ‘Advantage’

 “We’re not shying away from the fact that she 100 percent has dance experience.
 Because of that, she will be judged on a higher level and there will be higher expectations on her,” Edens added.

 Sungkur then pointed out how they’ve had former dancers on the show before and they haven’t won it all.
-This includes Corbin Bleu and Zendaya, both of whom did not take home the mirror ball.
+This includes Corbin Bleu and Zendaya, both of whom did not take home the Mirror Ball trophy.

 Edens and Sungkur aren’t the only ones speaking out about the unfair advantage.
-Just Jared Jr. reports that Morris’ dancing partner, Maksim Chmerkovskiy addresses the comments and believes having an advantage is a good thing on the show.
+Just Jared Jr. reports that Morris’ dancing partner, Maksim Chmerkovskiy, addresses the comments and believes having an advantage is a good thing on the show.

 “Any of the competitors would want an advantage, a lot of the professionals would want to be paired with an Olympian or experienced partner, you know what I mean, but if anybody would have that advantage I’m just glad that it’s me,” he stated.

 Chmerkovskiy assured fans that he and Morris are going to be great on DWTS Season 24.
-He also dished on their opening dance and revealed that it will star slow before building into something amazing.
+He also dished on their opening dance and revealed that it will start slow before building into something amazing.
 Considering Eden’s comments about the judging, Morris and her partner will have to bring their best game every week if they want to stay in the competition.

 A post shared by Heather Morris (@heatherrelizabethh) on